SQream/sqream_docs/guides/operations/installing_sqream_with_kubernetes.rst

 **To modify the Docker daemon JSON file for Compute nodes:**

-1. Switch to a root user:
+2. Switch to a root user:

    .. code-block:: postgres

       $  sudo -i

-2. Set a variable that includes a VIP address.
+3. Set a variable that includes a VIP address.

-**NOTICE:** Contact your IT department for a virtual IP.
+.. note:: Contact your IT department for a virtual IP.

-3. Replace the ``VIP address`` with your assigned VIP address.
+4. Replace the ``VIP address`` with your assigned VIP address.

    .. code-block:: postgres